 For those considering repricing their loans (switching to a different package within the same bank), TDSR does not apply as long as the loan amount and tenure are not increased.

 Borrowers must evaluate their existing loan terms and assess how refinancing or repricing might impact their financial commitments, especially if they are close to the 55% TDSR threshold.
-To explore the best mortgage rates available, check out the latest offers on our Mortgage Rate Page for a detailed comparison and tailored advice.
+To explore the best mortgage rates available, check out the latest offers on our Mortgage Rate Page for a detailed comparison.
+Key Takeaways for Property Buyers in 2026

 Conclusion